 To get waitlisted, I had to make a phone call.
 As a deaf person, I have access to video relay service, which lets me connect with voice telephone users via a sign language interpreter.
 This is a great service but has its drawbacks.
-To use it, I need a reliable internet connection and either a computer with a webcam or a smartphone with a front-facing camera.
-I have both.
+To use it, I need a reliable internet connection and be at a computer with a webcam.

 The only time I use this service is to connect with government services, such as Revenu Québec or HealthLink BC, which often have hours that coincide with regular working hours.
 It’s not as simple as making a phone call at work during my break: I need to wait until I’m home to make the call.
 I must call because government services don’t have the option of using email.
 It’s for security reasons, they say.
 But please do file your tax return online!
 Your personal information will be protected!

 Medical Interpreting Services is another government-funded service available to sign language users.
 This service was implemented after three deaf people took their case to the Supreme Court of Canada in 1997.
 (Eldridge v.
 British Columbia) This meant before 1997, sign language users had to rely on the goodwill and signing skills of their friends or family members.
 Many sign language users struggle to communicate in writing as access to education isn’t great for many deaf people.

 Although I am comfortable with communicating via the tedious paper and pen method, I have found that many doctors are impatient and end up doing the bare minimum.
 I don’t remember ever having a full conversation with a doctor without a medical interpreter present.